danny814/sql_project_01/README.md

-# sql_project_01
+# hotel data sql
-A collection of SQL files for project 01.
+SQL sequences performed on hotel data for visualization in Tableau.
+The link to the Tableau Dashboard can be found here: https://public.tableau.com/app/profile/danny.perez/viz/HotelRevenueDashboard_17058875326180/Dashboard1